Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

-Lastly, for the intensity parameter $\beta_0$ of the intergalactic medium, we provide it with a prior of $\beta_0 \sim \mathrm{LN}(\log(b_0), 0.5^2)$. $b_0$ is different for different pointings as it is chosen to maintain the physical reality that the number of GCs in UDGs, normal galaxies, and the intergalactic medium equate to the total number of GCs in each point pattern.
+Lastly, for the intensity parameter $\beta_0$ of the intergalactic medium, we provide it with a prior of $\beta_0 \sim \mathrm{LN}(\log(b_0), 0.5^2)$.
+Here, $b_0$ is different for different image pointings, and is chosen to conserve the total number of GCs in each point pattern (i.e., to ensure that the number of GCs in UDGs, normal galaxies, and the intergalactic medium equate to the total number of GCs in each point pattern).